LunetYifru/Concurrent-Learning-Framework-for-Safety-STL-and-RL-Policy/README.md

 #### Safety Gymnasium and Omnisafe

-For the modified versions of Safety Gymnasium and Omnisafe, we first install the currently available versions of these packages.
+For the modified versions of Safety Gymnasium and Omnisafe, we first install the currently available versions of these packages as follows:
 ```terminal
 pip install safety_gymansium
 pip install omnisafe
 ```

-### Step 3:
-Replace the `Omnisafe` and `Safety_gymnasium` packages installed by the modified versions provided in the folders given in this repository.
+then replace the `Omnisafe`, `Safety_gymnasium`, and `Gymnasium` packages installed by the modified versions provided in the folders given in this repository.
 These should be placed in the "Site-packages" of your Conda environment to ensure proper integration.

 ## Running the Project